-d.
-All Board members shall be appointed for staggered terms of two (2) years' duration.
+- d.
+All Board members shall be appointed for a term of one (1) year. - e.

-e.
 A vacancy on the Board will exist whenever a Board member dies, resigns, or is removed, or whenever an appointee fails to be confirmed by the Council within ten (10) days of appointment.
 A Board member may be removed pursuant to Section 501 of the Charter.
-Among other things, conviction of a felony, misconduct, incompetency, inattention or inability to perform his/her duties, or absence from three (3) consecutive regular hearings, except on account of his/her illness, or when absent from the City by permission of the Board, shall constitute cause of removal.
+Among other things, conviction of a felony, misconduct, incompetency, inattention or inability to perform his/her duties, or absence from three (3) consecutive regular hearings, except on account of his/her illness, or when absent from the City by permission of the Board, shall constitute cause for removal.